rhodyprog4ds/BrownFall20/assignments/03-exploratory.md

 Accept the assignment on [GitHub Classroom]().
 It contains a notebook with some template structure (and will set you up for grading).
 The template will also convert notebooks that are added to markdown, which makes reading on GitHub for easier grading.
 If you want to incorporate feedback you receive back into a notebook file, [Jupytext](https://jupytext.readthedocs.io/en/latest/using-cli.html) can do that.

 This week I encourage you to try working with git, but if you're not comfortable with that you can work via upload again.
-Git allows you to work
-1.
-clone the repository with git and the push your changes.
-See Git/GitHub help on cloning, committing, and pushing, for example this [tutorial on git](https://swcarpentry.github.io/git-novice/) to learn more about git.

 ## Exploratory Data Analysis